telefonicaid/iotagent-node-lib/doc/api.md

 Body params:

 -   `services`: list of service groups to create.
-Each one adheres to the service group Model.
+Each one adheres to the service group Model (when `/iot/services` route is used)
 -   `configGroups`: list of service groups to create.
-Each one adheres to the service group Model.
+Each one adheres to the service group Model (when `/iot/configGroups` is used)

 E.g.: